c3rb3ru5d3d53c/binlex/plugins/ida/README.md

 python -m plugin install
 ```

-Use `python -m plugin print-target` to see the detected IDA plugins directory, or pass `--target` to install into a specific path.
+Use `python -m plugin print-target` to inspect the detected IDA plugins directory, or pass `--target`.

 ## Uninstall